clean-code-craft-tcq-1/test-for-analytics-EshwariGit/README.md

 List the dependencies of the Analysis-functionality.

-1. Access to the Server containing the telemetrics in a csv file
+1. Access to the Server containing the telemetrics in a csv file.
-2. Csv file read access support
+2. Csv file read access support.
-3. Email notification dependency, Users information fetch( Email ID's) configeration feature shall be enabled before Tests
+3. Email notification dependency, Users information fetch( Email ID's) configeration feature shall be enabled before Tests.
-4. File conversion libraries integration
+4. File conversion libraries integration.
-5. Continous data analysis and loggin plugin like jenkins etc..
+5. Continous data analysis and data logging plugin like jenkins etc..

 (add more if needed)